Core Goal 4: Enhance Outreach and Education

 Fourth Graders Enjoy Environmental Day

-OSM/VISTA Bernetta Marchand with Friends of the Russel Fork in Haysi, VA, was a major player in the organization of Sandlick Environmental Day.
+OSMRE/VISTA Bernetta Marchand with Friends of the Russel Fork in Haysi, VA, was a major player in the organization of Sandlick Environmental Day.
 This event brought together professionals from, Soil and Water Conservation Districts, VA Dept. of Forestry, and County Litter Control to demonstrate environmental and conservation concepts from the Virginia Standards of Learning.

 Topics covered included Facts on Bats, Learning about Soil, Water Pollution, Enviroscape demonstration, Learning about Invasive Species, Litter Control, and a talk from the Mushroom Man.
 Teachers claimed it was refreshing to hear commons bat myths debunked.